 Yes.
 If you have an existing Fannie Mae loan, you may be able to refinance up to 97% of the current value.
-This could be useful to homeowners who are not HARP eligible because their loan was opened after May 31, 2009.
-Click here for more information about the 97% LTV refinance program.
+Refinancing might allow borrowers to lower their monthly payments or eliminate mortgage insurance premiums.

-Fannie Mae’s recent research uncovered that the biggest barrier to homeownership for first time homebuyers was the down payment requirement.
+Fannie Mae’s research uncovered that the biggest barrier to homeownership for first-time homebuyers was the down payment requirement.
 To spur more people to buy their first home, the minimum down payment was lowered.

 Are there income limits?

 The standard 3% down program does not set limits on your income.
-However, the HomeReady 97% loan does require the borrower to be at or below either 100% or 115% of the area’s median income, depending on property location.
+However, the HomeReady 97% loan does require the borrower to be at or below 80% of the area’s median income.

 What is a HomeReady mortgage?

-This is a program that requires 3% down.
-It has flexibilities built in, such using income from non-borrowing household members to qualify.
+HomeReady is another program that requires 3% down.
+It has flexibilities built-in, such as using income from non-borrowing household members to qualify.

 What is the Home Possible Advantage program?

 This is Freddie Mac’s 3% down home buying program.
-It is a lot like the HomeReady program.
-Borrowers must not make more than set income limits, and it is for first-time homebuyers purchasing a primary residence.
+It is a lot like Fannie Mae’s HomeReady.
+Borrowers must not make more than set income limits and must be buying a primary residence.